 Downtown Boise is the capital’s main business district but also one of the most important historic neighborhoods.
 In Downtown, you’ll find Albertson Stadium, home of the Broncos, the farmers market, the oldest building in Boise, and many other attractions that we’ll showcase in more detail below.
 Additionally, this is the most happening part of the city with a lot of different events taking place every day.
 If you want to check which events are scheduled during your trip, you can check out the official website of Downtown Boise.

-On the other hand, if you’re looking for a nice tour in the neighborhood, check out this history + food tour of Downtown.
+On the other hand, if you’re looking for a nice tour in the neighborhood, check out this scavenger hunt adventure.

 6th and Main